Cat Care Tips: Preparing for Your Newly Adopted Kitty

-First, make an appointment with your veterinarian for any necessary vaccinations and for a physical exam.
-This is also a good time to have your cat microchipped so that if he ever becomes lost, there’s a better chance he’ll be returned to you.
+First, schedule an appointment with your veterinarian to make any necessary vaccinations and conduct a physical exam.
+This is also a good time to have your cat microchipped so that if they ever get lost, there’s a better chance they’ll be returned to you.

-A litter box will probably be at the top of your shopping list, along with litter.
+will probably be at the top of your shopping list, along with litter.
 If you can find out what kind of litter the cat or kitten is used to, you’ll be a step ahead.
-Otherwise, don’t buy an economy-sized bag until you know whether or not your cat will use it.
-The same goes for the litter box.
-Just get a basic design, unless you know for sure that your cat prefers one that is covered, or you know that he isn’t afraid of the self-cleaning models.
+Otherwise, don’t buy an economy-sized bag until you know if your cat will use it.
+The same goes for the litter box; just get a basic design until you know for sure that your cat prefers one that is covered or that they’re comfortable with self-cleaning models.

 If you already have a cat, get another litter box anyway.
+A standard rule is to have one litter box per cat.
 Cats can take a while to get used to each other, and the resident cat may chase the newcomer away from the litter box.
-Giving them each a box can make introductions a little less stressful.
+Giving them each their own box can make introductions a little less stressful.
 In fact, if you already have a cat, be prepared to keep the new arrival in a separate room so that the cats can meet gradually.

 Food should also be near the top of the list.
 Most cats prefer wet food, but again, don’t buy caseloads until you determine which flavor your cat likes best.
-Many cats also enjoy crunchy dry food for snacking, so add that to your shopping list.
+Many cats also enjoy crunchy dry food for snacking, so add that to your shopping list as well.

-Food and water dishes are essential, of course, and stainless steel is an excellent choice because it’s nonbreakable and easy to wash.
+Food and water dishes are essential, of course, and stainless steel is an excellent choice because it’s non-breakable and easy to wash.
 Ceramic dishes are also a good choice.
-Plastic is at the bottom of the list because it may retain odors and bacteria and may also stain.
-Whatever your choice of dishes, keep in mind that many cats don’t like to have their whiskers touch the sides of the bowl—that’s why many people put cat food on a plate or saucer.
-This way, there’s plenty of room for Tabby’s whiskers to spread out.
+Plastic is at the bottom of the list because it may retain odors and bacteria.
+Plus, it can stain.
+Whatever dishes you choose, keep in mind that many cats don’t like it when their whiskers touch the sides of the bowl—that’s why many people put cat food on a plate or saucer.
+This way, there’s plenty of room for your cat’s whiskers to spread out.

 .
-Cats need to scratch, so protect your furniture by getting one or more scratching posts.
+Cats need to scratch, so protect your furniture by purchasing one or more scratching posts.
 Just remember to secure any scratching post so that it doesn’t tip over.
-This could frighten your cat, and he might decide that your favorite armchair is much better for scratching!
+This could frighten your cat, and they might decide that your favorite armchair is much better for scratching!